-- 96% of participants felt that the training successfully informed them of many key issues surrounding early childhood obesity prevention. - 97% of participants felt prepared to share what they learned with members of their community-students, parents, caregivers, and others. - 91% of participants felt prepared to use the EatPlayGrow website. - 88% of participants felt that it was likely that they would visit, or still be visiting, the site six months after the training. - 91% of participants (on average) found highly useful the various elements that made up the training. - The most compelling and memorable portions of the training were those that were interactive, participatory, and/or surprising. - The least compelling were those that were didactic and unidirectional. - 88% of participants felt that there was a strong likelihood that, six months subsequent to the training, they would be implementing some element of the training in their classrooms. - The EatPlayGrow website has been host to well over 1000 (human) sessions since its introduction in the first quarter of 2014. - About half of these sessions come from new users, half from returning users, indicating that the site continues to grow and attract new users. - Users stay on the site for an average of nearly five minutes (4:48) during each visit, and visit an average of nearly four different pages (3.74) during their time on the site, indicating a depth and breadth of use. - iPads were used for access during the initial trainings.
-Yet access to the EatPlayGrow website via desktop computers and mobile devices accounts for over 80% of total visits, indicating that the vast majority of new and returning users are coming to the site subsequent to their participation in the trainings. - Lesson plans remain the most popular destination on the site, indicating an ongoing interest in accessing and delivering valid and engaging educational content regarding early childhood obesity prevention. - Based on survey data, a large majority (68%) of respondents reported very positive overall interaction with the EatPlayGrow website. - The most popular motivators for visiting the site included the sourcing of interactive games, activities, lessons, songs, and videos. - A similarly large majority (70%) found themselves able to navigate the site, and find readily what they were looking for, during each visit. - The aforementioned digital divide may have impacted on visitors' access and ability to navigate the site readily and successfully. - 80% of visitors noted that they had shared the site with friends, family members, and other people in their community.
+- According to the most recent Google Analytics data, the EatPlayGrow website has been host to well over 1000 (human) sessions since its introduction in the first quarter of 2014. - About half of these sessions come from new users, half from returning users, indicating that the site continues to grow and attract new users while retaining prior visitors. - Users stay on the site for an average of nearly five minutes (4:48) during each visit, and visit an average of nearly four different pages (3.74) during their time on the site, indicating a depth and breadth of use. - iPads were used for access during the initial trainings and workshops.
+Yet access to the EatPlayGrow website via desktop computers and mobile devices accounts for over 80% of total visits, indicating that the vast majority of new and returning users are coming to the site subsequent to their participation in the trainings. - Lesson plans remain the most popular destination on the site, indicating an ongoing interest in accessing and delivering valid and engaging educational content regarding early childhood obesity prevention.